-What is fiscal sponsorship?
+What is Fiscal Sponsorship?

-Fiscal sponsorship is a contractual arrangement in which a 501(c)(3) nonprofit organization offers its legal and tax-exempt status to another group for a project or an activity related to the mission of the nonprofit organization.
+Fiscal sponsorship is a contractual arrangement in which a 501(c)(3) nonprofit organization offers its legal and tax-exempt status to another group for a project or activity related to the mission of the nonprofit organization.

 What type of fiscal sponsorship does the Arts & Business Council provide?